 Post Oak Boulevard and Memorial Park

-In addition to the remediation and restoration of Memorial Park, pedestrian access to and from Uptown Houston to Memorial Park is becoming increasingly important.
-The proposed park improvements also includes pedestrian facilities which would provide a non-vehicular pathway for pedestrians and bicyclists from neighborhoods west of Memorial Park - ultimately connecting Uptown and Downtown along Buffalo Bayou Park, Memorial Drive and Memorial Park.
+Proposed park improvements could include pedestrian facilities that would enhance access to and from Uptown into Memorial Park.
+The proposed pedestrian access facilities would provide a non-vehicular pathway for pedestrians and bicyclists from neighborhoods west of Memorial Park - ultimately connecting Uptown and Downtown along Buffalo Bayou Park, Memorial Drive and Memorial Park.

 Photos couresty of: